01 of 02

 Watch your stitching tension.
 The tendency is to make the stitches too tight when working diagonally across the canvas.
 Keep the tension even by following the detailed steps below.

-After each... row, stop stitching to check for proper placement of the Criss-Cross groups.
-It is easy to miss the space between groups.
+After each row, stop stitching to check for proper placement of the Criss-Cross groups.
+Missing the space between groups is easy.
 This area is very important for it will be needed to make the single stitch that gives the Criss-Cross Hungarian Variation its decorative flair.

 Working the Criss-Cross Hungarian Stitch

 - To work a row of Criss-Cross Hungarian, working left-to-right, bring your needle up through the canvas and over two canvas mesh intersections diagonally (see positions 1-2 on the above stitch diagram).